 2. Click the Web Service Extensions folder in the left panel and click Add a new Web service extension... on the right.

-3. Enter LMperfagent.exe as the extension name and click Add.
+3. Type LMperfagent.exe as the extension name and click Add.

-4. Browse for and select the LMperfagent.exe file.
+4. Browse to and select the LMperfagent.exe file.

 5. Go to Web Sites in the main window.
 Select your site and select Properties.

 7. Select Scripts and Executables in the Execute permissions drop-down list.

 8. Click Configuration.

 9. Click Add.

 10. For executable, select the LMPerfagent.exe file and enter in exe under extension.